 Enclavix is an AI – based software company that creates online tools to accelerate innovation and entrepreneurship.
 The company has received over $1.2 million in funding from the National Science Foundation through the SBIR program to allow the launch of the Machine Learning – powered VentureWrench Library, the free online library of curated startup resources to help entrepreneurs get quickly to success.
-Ms. Davis is the creator of several online courses, including “Designing the Perfect Investor – Raising Money for your Startup” and the author of a forthcoming book on the same topic.
+Ms. Davis is the creator of several online courses, including “Designing the Perfect Investor – Raising Money for your Startup”.

 Ms. Davis is a serial entrepreneur who is the former President, CEO and co-founder of DoBox, Inc., the leading provider of residential gateway software and parental control solutions for the broadband gateway industry, designed to protect kids and families online.
 Ms. Davis launched DoBox in 1999, raised $2.6 million in investor funding and led the company to a successful acquisition by Netopia, Inc., later acquired by Motorola, in early 2002.